-Now, I have been homeschooling for 16 years and when I am not homeschooling, I am creating A Blessed Heritage curriculum, speaking at various conferences, and gardening.
-This is our last year homeschooling.
+Now, I have been homeschooling for 16 years, and when I am not homeschooling, I am creating A Blessed Heritage curriculum, speaking at various conferences, and gardening.
+This is our last year of homeschooling.
 My kids are now 17, 22, and 25.

 Our schedule now looks much different than it did when my kids were younger.

 Two of my children have gone on to college, and my youngest daughter is now a senior in homeschooling.
 She splits her time between homeschooling and dual enrollment at the local college, where she takes two classes.

 Our day usually starts at 9 a.m. when we do our Bible, read together, and do her schoolwork that is not included in the dual enrollment.
 That typically takes us two hours.
 Then she does her dual enrollment classes online due to COVID-19.
 While she is working independently, I am still there at the kitchen table for companionship and to check in with where she is.